elYanuki/PopupEngine/README.md

 CSS class: `popupEngineNotificationHeading`

 ### Position
 This setting controlls where the notification will appear, it expects a array that has a xAxis value (left, center or right) and a yAxis value(top or bottom).
-The order of these is not important, if its not specified the position will default to top left. `position: ["top", right"]`
+The order of these is not important, if its not specified the position will default to top left. `position: ["top", "right"]`

 ### Life Time
 Controlls after how many milliseconds the notification will disappear.
 Set this to -1 and the notification will never disappear.
 When not specified this setting will default to the `defaultNotificationLifetime` config. `lifetime: 10_000`